rancher/docs/content/rancher/v2.x/en/api/_index.md

 API requests must include authentication information.
 Authentication is done with HTTP basic authentication using [API Keys]({{< baseurl >}}/rancher/v2.x/en/user-settings/api-keys/).
 API keys can create new clusters and have access to multiple clusters via `/v3/clusters/`.
 [Cluster and project roles]({{< baseurl >}}/rancher/v2.x/en/admin-settings/rbac/cluster-project-roles/) apply to these keys and restrict what clusters and projects the account can see and what actions they can take.

+By default, all cluster-level API tokens are generated with infinite time-to-live (`ttl=0`).
+In other words, API tokens never expire unless you invalidate them.
+For details on how to invalidate them, refer to the [API tokens page]({{<baseurl>}}/rancher/v2.x/en/api/api-tokens).

 ## Making requests

 The API is generally RESTful but has several features to make the definition of everything discoverable by a client so that generic clients can be written instead of having to write specific code for every type of resource.
 For detailed info about the generic API spec, [see here](https://github.com/rancher/api-spec/blob/master/specification.md).